aldolat/pinboard-bookmarks/README.md

 Make sure to properly use the opening and closing tags `<?php` and `?>` respectively.

 The only mandatory options are `username` and `tags`; you have to use one of them at least.
 The other options are the default options which you can change according to your needs.
 It isn't necessary to insert all of them.

+### Help, Bugs, and Contributing ###

+If you need help, please use [WordPress forum](http://wordpress.org/support/plugin/pinboard-bookmarks).
+Do not send private email unless it is really necessary.

+If you have found a bug, please report it on [GitHub](https://github.com/aldolat/pinboard-bookmarks/issues).

+This plugin is developed using [GitHub](https://github.com/aldolat/pinboard-bookmarks).
+If you wrote an enhancement and would share it with the world, please send me a [Pull request](https://github.com/aldolat/pinboard-bookmarks/pulls).

 ## Installation ##